 The TCLD will be integrated in a specially designed assembly, containing a beam pipe for the other beam, as well as a cryo-bypass, which is needed since the TCLD is a warm element placed between two cold ones.
 This assembly, which is discussed more in detail in a separate ECR, is shown in Figure 6.

-Figure 3 - Drawing of one of the TCLD jaws (top), including RF fingers, cooling pipes and BPMs, and the two jaws installed on the table (bottom).
+Figure 2 - One of the TCLD jaws, including RF fingers, cooling pipes and BPMs.
+Courtesy of L. Gentini.

+Figure 3 -Two jaws installed on the table (bottom).
 Courtesy of L. Gentini.